Angryrou/VLDB-demo/configs/batch_wl_choices.md

 ## For ML

 Choose `5-6`, the biggest top 5 overlaps.

+`5-6` includes has a `join` operation to generate data and builds a model by using logistic regression.

 ```bash
 For 5-6
 latency, range: 0.907, max: 217.608, min: 20.252